 Affiliated Student Organizations

-The following student organizations are affiliated and supported by the College of Medicine's Office of Diversity and Inclusion.
+The following student organizations are affiliated and supported by the College of Medicine's Office of Diversity, Equity and Inclusion (ODEI).

 The Student National Medical Association (SNMA) is an organization dedicated to addressing the needs and concerns of minorities in medicine and in the community.
 It also seeks to aid in the successful completion of the medical curriculum by its members.